Terms and Conditions

 As a material condition of the Agreement, the Customer undertakes to pay the amounts agreed in the Order Form (“Fees”), including any applicable VAT or sales tax thereon when they become due, in accordance with charges in force from time to time and any invoice terms.

-The Cloud Services may be suspended or terminated in accordance with article 4, if payment is overdue or cannot be made for any reason.
+The Cloud Services may be suspended or terminated immediately in accordance with article 4, if payment is overdue or cannot be made for any reason.
 In the event of termination, the Customer must pay all pending balances of its account, calculated according to the previous section, and any accrued interest.

 5. Service provision and support